oroinc/platform/src/Oro/Bundle/ApiBundle/Resources/doc/configuration.md

 "relations" configuration section
 ---------------------------------

 The `relations` configuration section describes a configuration of an entity if it is used in a relationship.
-This section is not used for JSON.API, but can be helpfull for other types of API.
+This section is not used for JSON.API, but can be helpful for other types of API.
 This section is similar to the [entities](#entities-configuration-section) section.